 Dr. Wilfred Kiboro (75) holds a Bachelor of Science (Civil Engineering) from the University of Nairobi.
 He retired from NMG as the Group Chief Executive Officer on 31st October 2006 after working for the Company for thirteen years.
 He was appointed a non-executive director in December 2006 and was elected the Chairman of the Board in September 2009.
 Dr Kiboro was awarded an honorary Doctor of Philosophy degree by Kenyatta University in December 2015.
 He is a non-executive director and is a member of the Nominations and Governance Committee.
-Dr. Kiboro is the Chairman of Family Bank Limited and Wilfay Investments Limited, a family owned enterprise.
+Dr. Kiboro is the Chancellor of Riara University and the Chairman of Family Bank Limited and Wilfay Investments Limited, a family owned enterprise.